rainbow-me/rainbowkit/.changeset/friendly-sheep-perform.md

 '@rainbow-me/kit-ui': patch
 ---

-Add `RainbowkitThemeProvider` and `defaultTheme`
+Added `RainbowkitThemeProvider` and `defaultTheme`

-All theme values have been removed from the CSS files.
+All theme values have been removed from the provided CSS file.
 Instead, themes are now configured via the `RainbowkitThemeProvider` component.

 Basic usage with the default theme: